• Home

 But two destroyers crossed the strait on Saturday to begin setting conditions for clearing mines and eventually establishing “a new passage” for the maritime industry for the free flow of commerce.

 Stavridis said that Iranian ships could try to look for ways around a blockade to smuggle oil or deploy more mines.
-He also warned Russia and China could come to Iran aid with cyberattacks.
+He also warned Russia and China could come to Iran’s aid with cyberattacks.

 Despite the risks of a blockade, analysts have touted it as an option that would avoid putting boots on the ground.

 “The U.S. can implode Iran’s economy by shutting down its oil exports,” Robin Brooks, senior fellow at the Brookings Institution, wrote in a Substack on March 13.
 “That might open up the Strait of Hormuz a lot faster than anything else.
-Time to implode Iran’s economy and give the Ayatollahs a taste of their own medicine.”
+Time to implode Iran’s economy and give the ayatollahs a taste of their own medicine.”

 While he has been skeptical that the U.S. Navy has enough ships to escort all the tankers that typically transit the Strait of Hormuz, he said it has the resources to blockade Iran’s oil exports.